-A Collection of Short Stories by Liezl Shnookal
+A Collection of Short Stories written by Liezl Shnookal

 The eight stories in this collection vary enormously.
 You will be transported into a dystopian world to laugh at Me-Generation Charlotte and her rampant consumerism.
 In another story you will find nothing to smile about when you look in on elderly Elizabeth, as she tries to hide from death under the bedcovers in an old people’s home.